1. Automation#

 Important

-In the following guide and examples, we show, step-by-step, the required tasks for setting up a certificate for automated renewal and deployment:
+In the following guide and examples, we show, step-by-step, the required tasks for setting up a certificate for automated renewal and deployment with the following ACME clients:

 Important